 Dr Gabe has appeared live internationally on CNN, and nationally on ABC, CBS, Fox, PBS and the Comedy Channel; and on all the local New York City affiliates.
 He was the spokesman for St. Luke's-Roosevelt Hospital January 2009 when US Airways 1549 ditched in the Hudson River.

-Dr Gabe lives in San Antonio, Texas with his wife and five-year-old son.
+Dr Gabe lives in Houston, Texas.
 He is an instrument rated private pilot with 397 flight hours.